amitsela/beam-site-old/src/site/markdown/index.md

 In particular, Beam pipelines can represent high-volume computations, where the steps in your job need to process an amount of data that exceeds the memory capacity of a cost-effective cluster.
-Beam is particularly useful for [Embarrassingly Parallel](http://en.wikipedia.org/wiki/Embarassingly_parallel) data processing tasks, in which the problem can be decomposed into many smaller bundles of data that can be processed indepently and in parallel.
+Beam is particularly useful for [Embarrassingly Parallel](http://en.wikipedia.org/wiki/Embarassingly_parallel) data processing tasks, in which the problem can be decomposed into many smaller bundles of data that can be processed independently and in parallel.

-You can also use Beam for Extract, Transform, and Load (ETL) taks and pure data integration.
+You can also use Beam for Extract, Transform, and Load (ETL) tasks and pure data integration.
 These tasks are useful for moving data between different storage media and data sources, transforming data into a more desirable format, or loading data onto a new system.

 ### Programming Model

-Beam provides a simple and elegant [programming model](programming-model.html) to express your data processing jobs.
+Beam provides a simple and elegant [programming model](https://cloud.google.com/dataflow/model/programming-model) to express your data processing jobs.
 Each job is represented by a data processing pipeline that you create by writing a program with Beam.
 Each pipeline is an independent entity that reads some input data, performs some transforms on that data to gain useful or actionable intelligence about it, and produces some resulting output data.
 A pipeline's transform might include